ruanyf/react-demos/README.md

-`class ComponentName extends React.Component` creates a component class, which implements a render method to return an component instance of the class.
+`class ComponentName extends React.Component` creates a component class, which implements a render method to return a component instance of the class.

-Before v16.0, React use `React.createClass()` to create a component class.
-It has been deprecated ([more info](https://github.com/facebook/react/blob/master/CHANGELOG.md#removed-deprecations)).
+Before v16.0, React used `React.createClass()` to create a component class, but this is now deprecated ([more info](https://github.com/facebook/react/blob/master/CHANGELOG.md#removed-deprecations)).

 ```javascript
 class HelloMessage extends React.Component {